Shell basics

 Shell keybindings

-Here are a few useful keybindings that you can use in the shell:
+Here are useful keybindings that you can use in the shell (they all come from the text editor Emacs):

-• Clear the terminal (command clear) with C-l (this means: press the Ctrl and l keys at the same time).
+means: press the Ctrl (Windows) or Command key ⌘ (macOS) and l keys at the same time.